Skip to main content

 • Extension of the definition of sustainability risks

-• Adaptation in relation to the regulatory technical standards (Delegated Regulation (EU) 2022/1288)
+• Adjustment regarding the technical regulatory standards (Delegated Regulation (EU) 2022/1288)

 Article 5